abderraouf-adjal/ArduinoSpritzCipher/README.txt

   {i, j, k, z, w, a}, And an array {s} containing a permutation of {0, 1, ... , SPRITZ_N-1}.

+uint8_t
+  unsigned integer type with width of 8-bit, MAX=255. uint16_t
+  unsigned integer type with width of 16-bit, MAX=65,535.

 * Functions:
   ----------
 uint8_t spritz_is_equal(const uint8_t *data_a, const uint8_t *data_b, uint16_t len)